hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 The physical cluster network can be shared by a number of logical networks, each with its own tagged VLAN and IP subnet.
 We recommend using at least one such network as the external network, with floating IPs coming from its subnet range. --->

-For more details information on network planning see [Preparing your network](/helion/openstack/ga/install/prereqs/).

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>